captainbrosset/patrickbrosset.com/content/slides/CSSDay-2026/notes.md

 ergonomics problems stay theoretical. interop issues never surface early.

+### Masonry

+Now let's switch gears.
+And talk about another feature which appeared a long time ago on websites. then got prototyped in browsers.
+And only now is getting standardized and implemented.

+Masonry, aka grid-lanes.

 ### Fun with Masonry

-So now let's switch gears and talk about a feature I'm personally very excited about, which is at an early point in its development, which is perfect for collecting feedback:

-grid-lanes, aka CSS Masonry.

 So, to start, let's take grid-lanes to the wind tunnel for a bit, shall we?
 I'm sure you've all seen the pinterest-style masonry layout.